sokrypton/ColabFold/README.md

 +            Advanced notebooks still offer the old complex predictions logic.
 +            ColabFold can be installed locally using pip!
 + 14Nov2021  Template based predictions works again in the Alphafold2_mmseqs2 notebook.
-- 14Nov2021  WARNING "Single-sequence" mode in AlphaFold2_mmseqs2 is broken (starting 11Nov2021)
+- 14Nov2021  WARNING "Single-sequence" mode in AlphaFold2_mmseqs2 and AlphaFold2_batch was broken starting 11Nov2021.
--            The MMseqs2 MSA is being used.
+-            The MMseqs2 MSA is being used regardless of selection.
+It is now fixed!
++ 14Nov2021  "Single-sequence" mode is now fixed.
 ```
 -----------------